CHECK-UP SATURDAY OUT BACK

 (but not in his own land, a prisoner on a reservation

-in the state of Washington), Chief Joseph died sitting at his campfire.
+in the state of Washington), Chief Joseph died sitting at

 The reservation physician reported the death